ganeti/ganeti/doc/design-2.0.rst

 inputs from environment variables.
 We expect the following input values:

 OS_API_VERSION
-  The version of the OS api that the following parameters comply with;
+  The version of the OS API that the following parameters comply with;
   this is used so that in the future we could have OSes supporting multiple versions and thus Ganeti send the proper version in this parameter
 INSTANCE_NAME
   Name of the instance acted on
 HYPERVISOR
-  The hypervisor the instance should run on (eg. 'xen-pvm', 'xen-hvm', 'kvm') DISK_COUNT
+  The hypervisor the instance should run on (e.g. 'xen-pvm', 'xen-hvm', 'kvm') DISK_COUNT
   The number of disks this instance will have NIC_COUNT
-  The number of nics this instance will have DISK_<N>_PATH
+  The number of NICs this instance will have DISK_<N>_PATH
   Path to the Nth disk.
 DISK_<N>_ACCESS